usigler/project-n8n-chatwoot-public/README.md

 This project implements the complete infrastructure to host N8N and Chatwoot applications on AWS using Terraform with modular architecture.

+## What are N8N and Chatwoot?

+**N8N** is an open-source workflow automation platform that allows you to connect different applications and services to automate tasks.
+Think of it as a tool that can automatically perform actions when certain events occur - like sending notifications, processing data, or integrating multiple systems without writing code.

+**Chatwoot** is an open-source customer support platform that centralizes communication channels (website chat, email, social media) into a single interface.
+It enables teams to manage customer conversations efficiently with features like automated responses, team collaboration, and conversation history.

+Together, these tools can create powerful automation workflows for customer service, such as automatically routing messages, creating tickets, sending notifications, and integrating with other business systems.

 ## Architecture

 ### Applications